ninech/octo_keeper/README.md

 Now you can enter the following webhook at Github.com: https://<hostname>/

+## Docker

+Octo-Keeper can be run in its own Docker container.
+You can link the configuration file into the container as a volume.

+    $ docker run --name octo-keeper -p 4567:4567 -v config.yml:/home/octo-keeper/config.yml octo-keeper

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.